coleifer/peewee/docs/peewee/sqlite.rst

       on the current connection.
 The callback accepts no parameters and the return value is ignored.

-      However, if the callback raises a :class:`ValueError`, the transaction will be aborted and rolled-back.
+      If the callback raises a :class:`ValueError`, the transaction is aborted and rolled back.

       Example: